MFettesTX/Cypress_Tests/README.md

 # Cypress_Tests
 Just some of the tests I created using Cypress.
-This is a tiny example of the scripts I've created using Cypress.
+This is a tiny example of the scripts I've created.